Mixed-EVC: Mixed Emotion Synthesis and Control in Voice Conversion

 We then conduct listening experiments to evaluate our synthesized results in terms of speech quality and emotion perception.
 15 subjects participated in all the experiments and each of them listened to 112 synthesized utterances in total.

 We first report mean opinion scores (MOS) results for speech quality, where all participants are asked to listen to the reference speech (``Ground truth'') and the synthesized speech with mixed emotions and score the ``quality'' of each speech sample on a 5-point scale (`5' for excellent, `4' for good, `3' for fair, `2' for poor, and `1' for bad).
-As shown in Table \ref{tab: mos}, the audio quality of synthesized speech slightly decreases while we increasing the percentage of emotional mixture.
-We are glad to see that our synthesized speech consistently retain between fair and good.
+As shown in Table \ref{tab: mos}, the audio quality of synthesized speech slightly decreases as we increase the percentage of emotional mixture.
+Nonetheless, the quality remains between fair and good across the board.

-We then conduct best-worst scaling (BWS) tests to evaluate emotion perception of the synthesized mixed emotions.
-All participants are asked to choose the best and the worst emotion according to their perception to the mixed emotion (\textit{Outrage}, \textit{Excitement}, \textit{Disappointment} and \textit{Bittersweet}).
+We then conduct best-worst scaling (BWS) tests to evaluate the emotion perception of the synthesized mixed emotions.
+All participants are asked to choose the best and the worst emotion according to their perception of the mixed emotion (\textit{Outrage}, \textit{Excitement}, \textit{Disappointment} and \textit{Bittersweet}).
 As shown in Table \ref{tab:xbs}(a), (b) and (c), we observe that most participants can perceive the mixed feelings and choose those with 90\% of \textit{Surprise} as the ``Best", and those of 0\% of \textit{Surprise} as the ``Worst".
 We take one step further to evaluate the perception of \textit{Bittersweet} as shown in Table \ref{tab:xbs}(d).
-To our delight, most participants chose those with 90\% \textit{Sad} as the ``Best".
+Most participants chose those with 90\% \textit{Sad} as the ``Best" confirming the strength of our approach.
 The results of \textit{Bittersweet} are not as distinguishable as those of the other three mixed emotions, which suggests that it could be more challenging for listeners to perceive a \textit{Bittersweet} feeling.
-These results show that we are able to create new emotion feelings that are subtle but do not exist in the database.
+These results show that we are able to create new emotional feelings that are subtle but do not exist in the database.
 We also show the effectiveness of controllability by varying the percentages of primary emotions to synthesize different emotional mixtures.